felipeflourwears/CodeProduct-PlayerMedia/README.md

-# Media Playe to intectact with product code
+# Media Player to interact with product code

 You can interact with a product showing the product code on a scanner to watch a related video about it.
 You requires only the product code, and the magic happens by itself